 Afrofuturist artists feel at home in outer space, because like space, the potentiality of Blackness is infinite.
 Avant-garde jazz musician Sun Ra’s landmark film and album “Space is the Place,” is perhaps the most obvious example of Afrofuturism’s influence on music.
 Born of another planet, Sun Ra and his Arkestra traveled through space, propelled by music, discovering new planets for Black folks to inhabit.
 Before Sun Ra, came Lee “Scratch” Perry, the Jamaican grandfather of dub music, and the first to popularize the “mad scientist” aesthetic.
 Experimenting with techniques unheard of in the 1960s — echo effects and reverb shots — Perry pioneered the sounds of space.
 Out of this futuristic, psychedelic lineage came George Clinton of Parliament Funkadelic, Janelle Monae, and Drexciya — a group inspired by the unborn children of enslaved women thrown overboard.
 Afrofuturist musicians push the limits of sound, genre, and technique, because what good has confinement ever done for Black creators?

-Afrofuturist works of visual art are doing everything.
+Afrofuturist works of visual art are visually ambitious, to say the least.
 Ellen Gallagher’s paintings have been called “jazz on a canvas,” due to her use of repetitive, distorted, and surreal imagery.
 Krista Franklin and Jean Michel Basquiat are known for this kind of formal disruption as well, as seen in Molasses and Robot Man.
 As Joni Boyd Acuff explains, artists in the Afrofuturist tradition “produce disruptions to the present that force a reimagining of the future.”
 Filmmaker John Akomfrah often weaves together contrasting images in his work, to demonstrate how new forms — sights, sounds, and modes of being — can exist after conflict.

 Politics and Practice, Ujima and Beyond: